 Spontaneous Bacterial Peritonitis (SBP)

-SBP is particularly common in cirrhotic ascites.
+SBP is particularly common in ascites caused by hepatic cirrhosis.
 This infection can cause serious sequelae or death.
 The most common bacteria causing SBP are gram-negative Escherichia coli and Klebsiella pneumoniae and gram-positive Streptococcus pneumoniae; usually only a single organism is involved.

 Patients have symptoms and signs of ascites.
 Discomfort is usually present; it typically is diffuse, constant, and mild to moderate in severity.